Robert Butler

 That same year, Dr. Butler became the founding director of the National Institute on Aging (NIA) of the National Institutes of Health, where he helped raise greater awareness of issues related to aging, including the concept of "productive aging" and the then-unheard-of condition, Alzheimer's disease.
 He oversaw in-depth research and data collection on the aging process and fostered the development of geriatric medicine in the United States.
 Within the agency's first decade, the medical literature on aging doubled, helping overturn stereotypes and debunk myths about the elderly.
 When he left the agency six years later, NIA's budget had grown from $15 million to $70 million.

 In 1982, Dr. Butler blazed another new trail.
-When the Mount Sinai School of Medicine asked him to recommend qualified candidates for its new geriatrics chair, he had another idea - create a separate department.
-He then went on to become the first chair of the new department where he opened an assessment unit for elderly patients in the medical center and required students to take courses in geriatrics.
-Mount Sinai agreed, opening the nation's first department of geriatrics, a program that would serve as a model for other schools of medicine, nursing and social work.
+When the Mount Sinai School of Medicine asked him to recommend qualified candidates for its new geriatrics chair, he had another idea – create a separate department.
+Mount Sinai agreed, opening the nation’s first department of geriatrics, a program that would serve as a model for other schools of medicine, nursing and social work.
+Dr. Butler became the first chair of the new department where he opened an assessment unit for elderly patients in the medical center and required all medical students to take courses in geriatrics.

-Eight years later, his influence became more global in scope.
-He co-founded the International Longevity Center, a non-profit organization dedicated to helping societies address longevity and population aging in positive and productive ways.
+He went on to co-found the International Longevity Center, a nonprofit dedicated to helping societies address longevity and population aging in positive and productive ways.
 The organization, which is part of a multinational research and education consortium with centers in Europe, Asia and the Caribbean, studies the effects of greater life expectancy on individuals and society as a whole.

 REMEMBERING